-1.0 Introduction
+1. Introduction

 The procyclical nature of bank leverage exposes banks to the adverse effect of macroeconomic risk and uncertainty, (Istiak & Serletisy, 2021).
 Fire sales of banks' securities during the economic recession have often led to drastic shrinkage in their balance sheet.
 Evidence of such value erosion abounds in financial crisis literature, (Adrian & Shin, 2014 and Fender & Lewrick, 2016).
 Lack of depth and dynamic nature of the economy expose financial system to vagaries of innovation and globalization.
 This makes the financial system, particularly in the emerging markets, inherently and continuously prone to fragility.
-Financial fragility, if left unchecked, can negate the monetary policy transmission objective.
+Financial fragility, if left unchecked, can negate the

+Makinde, Adeoye, & Balogun (2024): The Nigerian Journal of Energy & Environmental Economics (NJEE), Volume 15 (2) monetary policy transmission objective.
 This will inhibit the economic growth process, as more pressure is exerted on the banking system during the stress period, (IMF, 2020).

-Following the consensus among researchers and policy makers that lower bank leverage will invariably enable individual banks to build capital buffers and such safeguards can cushion adverse effect of losses and prevent the spread of risk to the financial system, 2013 (Ghani, and Thakor, 2019).
+Following the consensus among researchers and policy makers that lower bank leverage will invariably enable individual banks to build capital buffers and such safeguards can cushion adverse effect of losses and prevent the spread of risk to the financial system, (Ghani, 2013 and Thakor, 2019).
 Corroborating this, many researchers are concerned with how increased capitalization will insulate banks from the aftermath of default risk, (Capponi et al., 2017 and Begenau, 2020).
 Results obtained from the empirical studies on reduced bank leverage via the enhancement of capital requirements are mixed.
 Placing limits on currency and maturity mismatches has strengthened the bank's position, (Chui, Kuruc & Turner, 2016).
 Conversely, the ceiling on credit growth has achieved little success in taming bank instability, (Kraft & Jankov, 2005).

 The improved capitalization in the global financial system has resulted in the capital adequacy ratio (CAR) specified in the Basel II Capital Accord to limit bank leverage.
 Despite the reduction in bank leverage, the scourge of financial crisis remains unabated.
 The distress experience of two internationally active banks in Switzerland during the global financial crisis (GFC) of 2009 clearly points out the major drawbacks inherent in the current capitalization regime.
 Although Swiss economy was not enmeshed in the GFC of 2009, but the two large banks were among the best-capitalized financial institutions in the world prior to the crisis period.
-A postmortem review indicted the regulatory authorities for their failure to detect the presence of excessive leverage in the affected banks.
+A post-mortem review indicted the regulatory authorities for their failure to detect the presence of excessive leverage in the affected banks.
 Even though the Basel II risk-adjusted CAR failed to reveal the scourge, an imposition of a simple computation of bank leverage ratio requirement would have uncovered the threats, (Hildebrand, 2008).
-It is account this background that this study

-Bank Leverage Dynamics And Financial Fragility Of Nigerian Banking Sector: Evidence From Panel Vector Autoregressive Approach
+Bank Leverage Dynamics and Financial Fragility of Nigerian Banking Sector: Evidence from Panel Vector Autoregressive Approach